NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

     are multiplied by ``--heights-from-dem-weight``.
 It should
     help with attenuating large height difference outliers.

---save-mapproj-match-points-offsets
+--mapproj-dem <string (default: "")>
-    If ``--heights-from-dem`` is specified, mapproject matching
-    interest points onto this DEM and compute several percentiles of their discrepancy for each image vs the rest, and per image pair, in units of DEM's pixels.
+    If specified, mapproject matching interest points onto this DEM and compute several percentiles of their discrepancy for each image vs the rest, and per image pair, in units of DEM's pixels.

 --reference-dem <string>
     If specified, constrain every ground point where rays from